 Although the need for a more survivable vehicle, defined by the need to fight for information (as per the previous post) and the greater threats on modern complex battlefields is entirely understandable, this extra weight does not come free.

-Whilst we might be able to achieve more with a single modern FRES Scout than with multiple 40 year old CVR(T)’s individual vehicle fuel consumption can have a large impact on operational tempo.
+Whilst we might be able to achieve more with a single modern FRES Scout than with multiple 40-year-old CVR(T)’s individual vehicle fuel consumption can have a large impact on operational tempo.

 The UK does not have any armoured fuel delivery vehicles so those in the rear echelon will need to expose themselves to hostile fire more often.
-This will be exacerbated in a fast moving operation where fuel rather than ammunition is the greatest logistic concern.
+This will be exacerbated in a fast-moving operation where fuel rather than ammunition is the greatest logistic concern.

 Thoughts on Design – Category A

 Category A was sub 7.5 tonnes, fit on an airdrop pallet, be slingable by Chinook or 2 by a CH53K and narrow enough to fit on an ISO Flat Rack.
-If we don’t ultimately move to a heavier lift helicopter then it might make more sense to accept a single sling load either way, so 10 tonne it should be (although the maximum payload of Chinook is slightly higher)
+If we don’t ultimately move to a heavier lift helicopter then it might make more sense to accept a single sling load either way, so 10 tonnes it should be (although the maximum payload of Chinook is slightly higher)